General Information & Policies

 - Gemini Boulevard North (from Parking Garage H to North Orion Boulevard) will be closed to all traffic from two hours prior to the published game start time until game start.
 From game start until midway through the 4th quarter, this road will be open to all traffic.
 This road will again be closed to all traffic from midway through the 4th quarter until two hours following the end of the game (or as required).

-- North Orion Boulevard: Only Gold Zone patrons with valid credentials will be authorized to enter/exit the campus via North Orion Boulevard (north entrance accessible from McCulloch Road) from two hours prior to kickoff until game start.
+- North Orion Boulevard: Only Gold Zone patrons with valid credentials will be authorized to enter/exit the campus via North Orion Boulevard (north entrance accessible from McCulloch Road) from two hours prior to kickoff until the end of the 1st quarter.
 In general, valid credentials will only include GKC Gold Zone parking passes, SGA Gold Zone parking passes, Garage E and Garage G parking passes, handicapped parking permits and operational support vehicle passes.
 Permits must be properly displayed at all times from the rearview mirror.
-From game start until midway through the 4th quarter, this road will be open to all traffic; however, it will again be closed to non-credentialed traffic from midway through the 4th quarter until two hours following the end of the game (or as required).
+From the end of the 1st quarter through postgame, all North Orion Boulevard lanes will be dedicated to traffic exiting campus.

 - No parking is authorized on East Plaza Drive on game days until two hours following the end of the game (or when authorized by UCF PD).
 Patrons who violate this restriction are subject to towing and fines.